AljureS/AljureS/README.md

   - Cultivated assertive communication, collaborating effectively with diverse teams.

 ### 🌟 Highlight Projects
+- **LiveChat**: Currently working on a support livechat done with Socket.io
 - **ETicketBack**: Robust backend app done with NestJS and TypeScript, full ecommerce functionalities with email service, Auth0 authentication, PayPal and Mercado pago as payment methods
 - **E-commerce Application**: Developed with NestJS and TypeScript, integrated with Cloudinary for files uploading and fortified with bcrypt and JWT for security.
 - **Mokepones Game**: A multiplayer game where strategy and speed thrive.